 - 1. Attend school regularly.
-Students who have "excessive absences" as determined under the school's attendance policy are ineligible to participate in extracurricular activity contests or performances.
-Students who have four or more unexcused absences in the semester of participation will be ineligible to participate in extracurricular activity contests or performances. - 2.
+Students who have "excessive absences" as determined under the school's attendance policy are ineligible to participate in extracurricular activity contests or performances. - 2.
 Be on time for all scheduled practices, contests and departure for contests.
 In the event a participant is unable to attend a practice or contests the participant should contact the coach or sponsor in advance. - 3.
 On the day of a contest, performance or other activity, be in attendance for the full day.
 A student who is not in attendance the full day is ineligible for the contest, performance, or activity.